S-ABHISHEK-1905/CHATBOT-FOR-AGRICULTURAL-PRICING/README.md

 - Multilingual support (Telugu, Tamil, Hindi, etc.)
 - Deployment on smart kiosks and IVR systems

-## Output Example
-User: _“What is the modal price of onions in Pune?”_
-Bot: _“In Pune market, the modal price of Onion (Red) is ₹1300 per quintal.”_

 ## References
 1. OpenAI, "Retrieval-Augmented Generation with LangChain", 2024